-Shannon Eusey, age 54, is an experienced wealth management and financial services executive, corporate director and community leader.
+Shannon Eusey, age 55, is an experienced wealth management and financial services executive, corporate director and community leader.
 Ms. Eusey is the Chief Executive Officer of Beacon Pointe Advisors LLC, one of the largest registered investment advisory firms in the United States serving private clients, foundations, and retirement plans.
 Prior to co-founding Beacon Pointe in 2002, Ms. Eusey served as Senior Managing Director and Portfolio Manager at Roxbury Capital Management, LLC, where she was responsible for socially responsible investments, asset allocation, as well as equity strategy for Roxbury's Private Client Group for several years.
-Ms. Eusey currently serves on the boards of NYSE-listed Banc of California, and is currently a member of Viewpoint VC Advisory Board and Bento Engine, Inc.'s Advisory Council and serves on the Investment Advisory Council, and the CNBC Financial Advisor Council and she previously was Vice Chairman of the Board of Directors for the National Network to End Domestic Violence, a Trustee for the Friends of the Girl Scouts Council of Orange County, and a board member of the University of California, Irvine (UCI) Athletic Fund.
-Ms. Eusey holds an MBA from the University of California, Los Angeles Anderson School of Business and an undergrade degree from the University of California, Irvine.
+Ms. Eusey currently serves on the board of NYSE-listed Banc of California, and is currently a member of Viewpoint VC Advisory Board and Bento Engine, Inc.'s Advisory Council and serves on the Investment Advisory Committee for Hoag Hospital.
+She previously served as a member of the Charles Schwab Advisor Council, the TD Ameritrade Advisory Council, and the CNBC Financial Advisor Council and she previously was Vice Chairman of the Board of Directors for the National Network to End Domestic Violence, a Trustee for the Friends of the Girl Scouts Council of Orange County, and a board member of the University of California, Irvine (UCI) Athletic Fund.
+Ms. Eusey holds an MBA from the University of California, Los Angeles Anderson School of Business and an undergraduate degree from the University of California, Irvine.

-In addition to Canaccord Genuity Group Inc., Ms. Eusey is a director of the following public companies: Banc of California.
+In addition to Canaccord Genuity Group Inc., Ms. Eusey is a director of the following public company: Banc of California.

-Terrence (Terry) Lyons, ICD.D, age 74, is a corporate director and currently serves as Lead Director and Chair of the Audit and Risk Committee.
+Terrence (Terry) Lyons, ICD.D, age 75, is a corporate director and currently serves as Chair of the Audit Committee and Risk Committee of the Company.
 He is an Independent Director and Chair of the Audit Committee of Martinrea International Inc. He is also a Director of several public and private corporations, including Badland Resources Ltd. and Waterotor Technologies Inc. (Chairman).
 Mr. Lyons is a retired Managing Partner of Brookfield Asset Management, past Chairman of Three Valley Copper Corp., Polaris Materials Corp. (recently acquired by Vulcan Materials), Northgate Minerals Corp. (now Alamos Gold), Eacom Timber Corp. (acquired by Interfor) and Westmin Mining and Vice-Chairman of Battle Mountain Gold (acquired by Newmont Gold).
 He was previously on the Board of Directors of Canaccord Genuity Group Inc. for 18 years from 2004 to 2022, having served as Lead Director and Chair of the Audit Committee.
 Mr. Lyons is a Civil Engineer (UBC) with an MBA from Western University.
 He is a Member Emeritus of the Advisory Board of the Richard Ivey School of Business and is active in sports and charitable activities, is a past Governor of the Olympic Foundation of Canada, past Chairman of The Mining Association of B.C., past Governor and member of the Executive Committee of the B.C.
 Business Council, past Co-Chair of the B.C.
 Business Hall of Fame, past Director of the Institute of Corporate Directors (BC) and a former director of the BC Pavilion Corp.
 (Pavco).
 In 2007, he was awarded the INCO Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.